 All students and their advisors gather in Chapel twice a week to worship through song, prayer, silence and reflection.
 Boarders also attend a Sunday night vespers service, to which all are invited.
 The chaplain, an Episcopal priest, and a student-led Vestry oversee these thirty minute services, which are based on the Episcopal Book of Common Prayer.
 As a wide variety of people speak during Chapel, a variety of perspectives are expressed, though all tend to affirm an understanding of something larger than ourselves.
 Chapel strives to gives students, faculty and staff time to consider what it means to be a child of God and a member of the SMS and global communities.
 Opportunities for small group study or worship are also available as options.

 Strives to be inclusive and respectful

 All who learn, teach and work here - Christian and non-Christian, Episcopalian and non-Episcopalian, those of any religious affiliation or no religious affiliation whatsoever - are respected and valued members of this community.
 Though the worship services are Christian, the experience is unique and different from a community organized around religious belief in that Chapel is meant to be welcoming and inclusive.
-In this increasingly small world, Saint Mary’s School is strengthened to prepare young women for college and for life by considering a variety of viewpoints.
+In this increasingly small world, Saint Mary’s School is strengthened by considering a variety of viewpoints, which helps prepare young women for college and life.